-Gard Re seeks to add returns through a diversified investment portfolio.
-The non-technical result is a positive USD 53 million against the planned positive contribution of USD 22 million.
-Last year the non-technical result was a negative USD 2 million.
+Gard M&E seeks to add returns through a diversified investment portfolio.
+The non-technical result is a positive USD 15 million with gains across all major asset classes for the financial year ending 20 February 2020, compared to a negative non-technical result of USD 2 million last year.
+Performance can be found in section A.